 Bank Street is an arterial roadway that generally runs on a north-south alignment between Wellington Street and Belmeade Road/Marionville Road (i.e. the City of Ottawa boundary).
 South of the City boundary, the roadway continues as County Road 31.
 In vicinity of the subject site, Bank Street has a four-lane urban cross-section, sidewalks on both sides of the roadway, and a posted speed limit of 50 km/h.
 Bank Street is classified as a truck route, allowing full loads.
 Street parking is generally not permitted on Bank Street in vicinity of the subject site.
 Additionally, the curbside lanes on Bank Street have 'no stopping' restrictions during the weekday AM and PM peak times (7:00am to 9:00am and 3:30pm to 5:30pm).
+The City's Official Plan designates Bank Street as a Mainstreet Corridor and a Design Priority Area, in vicinity of the subject site.

-O'Connor Street is a one-way arterial roadway in the southbound direction that runs on a northsouth alignment between Wellington Street and Isabella Street.
+O'Connor Street is a one-way arterial roadway in the southbound direction that runs on a north-south alignment between Wellington Street and Isabella Street.
 South of Isabella Street, O'Connor Street continues as a local roadway until terminating at Holmwood Avenue.
 Within the study area, O'Connor Street has a two- or three-lane undivided urban cross-section, sidewalks on both sides of the roadway, a bidirectional physically-separated bikeway on the east side, and an unposted regulatory speed limit of 50 km/h.
 O'Connor Street is classified as a truck route, allowing full loads.
 Street parking is permitted north of Argyle Avenue.